GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vm-gae/README.md

     `mvn clean gcloud:run -Pmac  -Dbigtable.projectID=myProject -Dbigtable.clusterID=myCluster -Dbigtable.zone=myZone`

-Note the `-Pmac` is REQUIRED for running on a Macintosh, `-Pwindows` is used for running on Windows, and the option is not required for Linux.
+NOTE - The `-Pmac` is REQUIRED for running on a Macintosh, `-Pwindows` is used for running on Windows, and the option is not required for Linux.

+NOTE - These parameters are required every time you run the app, if you plan on running it a lot, you may wish to set these values in the `pom.xml` directly.

 1. Access the page by going to `localhost:8080` from your browser, it should ask you to login, and count that for you.